 For example, if you are updating from v2.4.0 to v3.1.0, then apply the breaking changes for the relevant consecutive releases.
 In this case, that would require first applying the breaking changes from v3.0.0 and then applying the breaking changes from v3.1.0.

 To help migrate content to be compatible with new versions of Hugo and Wowchemy, there are some scripts available in the Hugo Scripts repository which you might find useful.

-Check out the release notes for the consecutive version that you are updating to, paying attention to the breaking changes.
+Check out the release notes for the consecutive version that you are updating to, paying attention to the Breaking Changes section.
 You can check which version you currently have, refer to the Preparation section above.

 If there are any issues after updating, you may wish to compare your site with one of the latest templates, such as the Academic Template to check if the file structure changed, any TOML/YAML settings changed in the configuration files (i.e. all files in the

 config/_default/ folder), or any options changed in the front matter of content files (i.e. files in the